CJones217/hugo_personal/content/about_me/ctf_placements.md

 +++
 author = "Collin"
 title = "CTF Placements"
-description = "A list of some of my best CTF placements" date  = 2023-06-26
+description = "A list of some of my CTF placements" date  = 2023-06-26
 +++